 Some foreigners may be required to get a blood test report before entering Iraq.
 Contact the nearest Embassy or Consulate of Iraq for the most up-to-date information on visa requirements.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 We strongly advise you not to travel to Iraq because of the extremely dangerous security situation and very high threat of terrorist attack.
 Iraq is unsafe for tourism.
 If you are in Iraq, you should ensure you have appropriate personal security protection measures in place.

 There are ongoing attacks against Iraqi Security Forces, particularly check-points, police stations and recruiting centres.
-Terrorists have also targeted public transport, markets, mosques, churches, schools, universities, foreign embassies and other civilian infrastructure.
-The cities of Baghdad, Mosul, Fallujah, Baqubah, Ramadi, Tikrit, Kirkuk, Samarra, Hilla and the areas between them are particularly hazardous.
+Terrorists have also targeted public transport, markets, mosques, churches, schools, universities, funerals, religious gatherings, foreign embassies and other civilian infrastructure.
+Critical infrastructure, including Baghdad International Airport (BIAP), continues to be a target.
+Since January 2014 there have been several attacks on BIAP.
+The cities of Baghdad, Mosul, Fallujah, Baqubah, Ramadi, Tikrit, Kirkuk, Tuz Khurmatu, Samarra, Abu Ghraib and the areas between them are particularly hazardous.

 Terrorists and anti-government forces have attacked places frequented by foreigners, including banks, hotels and restaurants, throughout Iraq.
 Hotels outside the International Zone in Baghdad have been the target of past attacks, including the Al Sadir, Palestine, Sheraton and Babylon hotels.